drehelis/github_exporter/changelog/unreleased/api_billing_endpoint.md

-Fix: Migrating from the endpoints used for the previous billing platform
+Change: Migrating from the endpoints used for the previous billing platform

 Avoid failed fetching from billing API according to https://docs.github.com/en/enterprise-cloud@latest/billing/managing-your-billing/automating-usage-reporting#migrating-from-the-endpoints-used-for-the-previous-billing-platform